xocaid/techtonica-assignments/Week3_PersonalPortfolio/README.md

 # Personal Portfolio

 ## Description
-This goal of the online portfolio, is to showcase skills, experience, and best work of a software engineer.
-Build project using HTML, CSS, and JavaScript DOM manipulation, creating an interactive and visually appealing representation of my abilities.
+This goal of the peronsal portofolio is to showcase user's background, including education, work experience, technical skills, and projects as a software engineer.
+Build project using HTML, CSS, and JavaScript DOM manipulation, creating an interactive and visually appealing representation of their web programming abilities.

 ---